Parenthood Week at Yad Sarah

 Yad Sarah has an awareness campaign about their ‘tap-tzafe’ device that is available to parents.
 It is a special sensor for preventing children from being forgotten in the car.
 The device’s advantages are that it is not app-dependant and it is simple to operate.
 The tap-tzafe can be borrowed at Yad Sarah branches around the country with a deposit of 40 NIS.

-We are sharing these stories this week to highlight how giving Yad Sarah is to all people of Israel.
-We are fundraising this week with only days to go to raise $25,000 for the purchase of a specialized ultrasound machine for the Frenkel Emergency Medical Center in Jerusalem.
+We are sharing these stories to highlight how giving Yad Sarah is to all people of Israel.
+We are fundraising to raise $25,000 for the purchase of a specialized ultrasound machine for the Frenkel Emergency Medical Center in Jerusalem.
 We are asking you to please make a donation TODAY.
 Your donation, big or small, will have a direct impact on the women experiencing issues of concern.
 We need your help!
 Please give what you can to this very worthy cause.